etn-ccis/blui-angular-workflows/login-workflow/docs/existing-project-integration.md

 The configuration below has the base URL redirect to the login screen.
 All routes that require authentication can be protected using the `PxbAuthGuard`.
 This guard will prevent routes from being accessed from unauthenticated users.

-> By default, the `PxbAuthGuard` will redirect an unauthenticated user to the empty route; the redirect url can be configured in the `PxbAuthConfig` service.
+> By default, the `PxbAuthGuard` will redirect an unauthenticated user to the `AUTH_ROUTES.AUTH_WORKFLOW` route.
+If you would like to redirect the users to a different screen, the destination url can be configured in the `PxbAuthConfig` service with the `authGuardRedirectRoute` property.

 In the example below, the `/home` route can only be accessed if a user is logged in.